warmshao/FasterLivePortrait/README.md

 - [x] **2024/08/07:** Added support for animal models and MediaPipe models, so you no longer need to worry about copyright issues.
   - Added support for animal models.
     - Download the animal ONNX file: `huggingface-cli download warmshao/FasterLivePortrait --local-dir ./checkpoints`, then convert it to TRT format.
-    - Update the Docker image: `docker pull shaoguo/faster_liveportrait:v2`
+    - Update the Docker image: `docker pull shaoguo/faster_liveportrait:v2`.
+Using animal model:`python run.py --src_image assets/examples/source/s39.jpg --dri_video 0 --cfg configs/trt_infer.yaml --realtime --animal`
     - Windows users can download the latest [Windows all-in-one package](https://github.com/warmshao/FasterLivePortrait/releases) from the release page, then unzip and use it.
     - Simple usage tutorial: